 For long-distance: Long-distance bus service, railways and flights could be used to commute longer distances.

 - Consider Taxes

 Indian students studying in Ireland can work up to 20 hours a week during academic sessions and on holidays.
 If one decides to operate in accordance with research, the money received by Ireland would be taxable.
 Note, exchange rate fluctuations can also influence one’s budgeting.
 Check for part-time jobs whilst studying in Ireland or looking for grants in the universities applied for.
-This will continue to reduce the expense of studying overseas to a considerable degree.
+This will continue to reduce the cost of studying in Ireland for Indian students to a considerable degree.

-Hundreds of grants and funding programs are open to Indian students in Ireland.
+Hundreds of funding programs and grants are open to Indian students in Ireland.
 Some of them are offered by the Irish Governments, others by universities and others by private organisations.

 An organisation is free to set down the guidelines for financial assistance programmes.
 That’s why certain scholarships are only open to students from developing countries, or students with outstanding academic achievements, and so on.
 Here are a few examples of scholarships: